 So how does this natural immune response get out of control.
 First high histamine foods are way too prevalent in our diet.
 The popularity of wines, aged cheeses, fermented foods and nuts contribute to this issue.

-Also, when I evaluate my patient’s 23andme genetics there is an enzyme called DAO, which can be affected.
+Also, when I evaluate my patients genetics there is an enzyme called DAO, which can be affected.
 The role of DAO is to breakdown histamine.
 There is another gene called HNMT, which can also play a part especially with food coloring and ADHD.

 What are some of the symptoms of histamine intolerance: